-Andy Warhol is coming to the AGO in May 2021.
+Andy Warhol is coming to the AGO.
 A career retrospective, this blockbuster exhibition reconsiders the personal, social and political backdrop that influenced Warhol’s groundbreaking art.

 A 20th-century icon at the centre of Pop Art, Andy Warhol was born Andrew Warhola in Pittsburgh, PA, in 1928.
 Shy, gay and from a working-class, East European immigrant background, Warhol had a unique understanding of American culture and society.
 Engaging topics such as consumerism, canonical art history, the artist’s Catholic faith and the activities of New York City’s countercultural underground, Warhol’s vast body of work, which includes film and publishing, both reflected and fueled the intense cultural transformations that occurred across the globe in the second half of the twentieth century.